 1. Capsular Contracture

-Capsular contracture is measured in grades, with grade one contractures causing very few problems.
+The severity of capsular contractures is measured in grades, with grade one contractures causing very few problems.
 Grade two contractures create more firmness, while grade three contractures make the breast hard and look unnatural.
 Finally, grade four contractures cause pain and severe visual changes.

 To correct capsular contractures, surgeons can use a variety of different methods.
 It is possible for physicians to treat early stages of contracture by offering the patient medication which reverses the swelling.
 However, more severe contractures may require a capsulectomy, which completely removes the implant and the capsulized scar tissue.